 While we acknowledge that the longer timeframe proposed by Commissioners Galbally, McEwin, and Bennett is intended to ensure sufficient time for implementing reforms in mainstream education, the suggested timeframe of ending segregation by 2051 is unduly conservative and risks leaving two more generations of children behind.
 We strongly recommend that the government tightens this timeframe so less children are impacted negatively by continued segregation.
-This is not the first time education for students with disability has come under government review/inquiry at State and Federal level.
-Since 2002, there have been at least 19 education reviews/inquiries each highlighting the inequities and failures that exist in our education systems, over and over again.
-We know what needs to be done - to transform our education system.
-No more tinkering.
-The responsibility to address this lies with government to do the right thing so kids with disability don't fall through the cracks but rather have the same opportunity to reach their potential, to learn, to get a job, have friends, and live a good life.
+This is not the first time Education has come under govt review/inquiry at NSW and Federal level.
+So it is not the first time governments have had many of these recommendations put before them.
 We recommend the Australian Coalition's for Inclusive Education's 10 year Roadmap.
 'Driving change: A roadmap for achieving inclusive education in Australia'.

 We recognise the implementation of Recommendations 7.1-7.14 will require specific long-term planning and budgetary allocations, involving co-design with people who have the lived experience of disability, their families, disability advocacy organisations and disability representative organisations.
-Ultimately, it will be worthwhile to improve laws, policies, structures and practices to ensure a more inclusive and just society that supports the independence of people with disability and their right to live free from violence, abuse, neglect and exploitation.
+Ultimately, it will be worthwhile to